Voice search and SEO copywriting: put your ear to position your website

 The new paradigm draws to a user who will extend further to pronounce his query on his mobile.
 As a result of this way of browsing, web content will change their priorities.
 Then it will be necessary to organize the content answering questions of a hypothetical user (or buyer person if we were working an inbound marketing strategy).
 Write them literally by blocks and pronounce them aloud if necessary, answer point by point for the key question.
 The question-answer logic gains more weight than ever before.

 To be found, we must create increasingly conversational content, based on long tail keywords, more specific searches, doubt posed by users and we must translate into optimized responses.
 And that is not all.
 These consultations will also be more specific in the geographical area.
+If you don't believe me, don't worry.
+These SEO Companies are already working with this technology

 You have to be on Google My Business